WillTh3Beast/DangerZone/README.md

 Difficulty: Medium

 This CTF challenge focuses on basic hacking techniques.
-If you can handle challenges on sites like TryHackMe, HackTheBox, and picoCTF you this challenge is for you!
+If you can handle challenges on sites like TryHackMe, HackTheBox, and picoCTF then this challenge is for you!

 # MISSION